 Let’s get one thing straight: while Portland does suffer from some miserable winters, which provide for its moody reputation, it’s not all doom and gloom.
 Portland actually benefits from near-perfect weather in the summer months and these are arguably the finest in the whole USA.

 On that note, it doesn’t rain all the time in Portland and it’s never too frigid either.
 Because of its temperate climate, Portland can be visited at any time of the year.
 What activities are available will vary greatly depending on the season.

 Winters in Portland are long and melancholic and typically last from November-March.
 Temperatures hover around 40 degrees F and the skies are overcast about 90% of the time.

-Winters in Oregon are good for hanging out in the pubs and reading books (check out our Portland reading list!).
+Winters in Oregon are good for hanging out in the pubs and reading books.
 Oregon’s Cascade Mountains receive snow regularly in the winter and places like Mt Hood are very popular with skiers and snowboarders.